When Steve Perry Played His Last Full Show With Journey

 Journey continued with Steve Augeri and later Jeff Scott Soto, before hiring singer Arnel Pineda in 2007.
-Perry dropped off the radar for a long time, but began to show his face again in the '10s, making a handful of low-key guest spots onstage, discussing a solo album that may or may not feature EDM influences and talking about the personal turmoil that kept him out of the spotlight.
+Perry dropped off the radar for a long time, before making a well-received comeback – without his former bandmates.

-Whatever happens in April, it seems that the 21-song show that night in Anchorage was the last time the Voice would perform a full-length show with the band he helped lift into the stratosphere.
+So, for now, it seems that the 21-song show in Anchorage was the last time the Voice would perform a full-length show with the band he helped lift into the stratosphere.
 As Perry noted in 2014, “I’m not the person I was 30 years ago.
 That person is gone."